openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

  table=72, priority=50,ct_state=-new-est+rel-inv,ct_zone=644,ct_mark=0,reg5=0x1 actions=resubmit(,94)
  table=72, priority=50,ct_state=-new-est+rel-inv,ct_zone=644,ct_mark=0,reg5=0x2 actions=resubmit(,94)

-In the following, flows are marked established connections that weren't matched in the previous flows, which means they don't have accepting security group rule anymore.
+In the following, flows are marked established for connections that weren't matched in the previous flows, which means they don't have an accepting security group rule anymore.

 ::